 We have aligned our product portfolio around two broad markets: cellular handsets and analog semiconductors.
 In general, our handset portfolio includes highly customized power amplifiers and front-end solutions that are in many of today's cellular devices, from entry level to multimedia platforms and smart phones.
-Our primary handset customers include LG Electronics, Motorola, Nokia, Samsung, Sony Ericsson, Research in Motion and HTC.
-Our competitors include Avago and RF Micro Devices.
+Some of our primary handset customers include LG Electronics, Motorola, Nokia, Samsung, Sony Ericsson, Research in Motion, and HTC.
+Our competitors include Avago Technologies, RF Micro Devices and Triquint Semiconductor.

 In parallel, we offer over 2,500 different catalog and custom linear products to a highly diversified non-handset customer base.
 Our customers include infrastructure, automotive, energy management, medical and military providers such as Huawei, Ericsson, Landis + Gyr, Sensus, Itron, Siemens, and Northrop Grumman.
-Our competitors in the linear products markets include Analog Devices, Hittite Microwave, Linear Technology, and Maxim Integrated Products.
+Our competitors in the linear products markets include Analog Devices, Hittite Microwave, Linear Technology and Maxim Integrated Products.